Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 What is the cheapest Paris metro ticket?

-The cheapest option for occasional travel is usually a single ticket or a carnet, depending on how many trips you plan to take.
+The cheapest option for occasional travel is usually a single ticket, depending on how many trips you plan to take.

 Is Navigo worth it for tourists?